The OA vs Archive 81: Which Cancelled Netflix Mystery Deserved More?

 The Verdict

 Both deserved more.
-But if we have to choose: The OA's cancellation hurts more because of what was lost — a five-season vision, a once-in-a-generation creative voice, and a fanbase that did everything humanly possible to save it.
+But if we have to choose: The OA's cancellation hurts more because of what was lost — a multi-season vision, a once-in-a-generation creative voice, and a fanbase that did everything humanly possible to save it.
 Archive 81's cancellation is painful because of how it happened — fast, cold, and purely on a spreadsheet.

 Both shows deserve closure.
 Explore our fan-written endings for The OA and Archive 81 — and judge for yourself which ending you would have wanted to see.